 Cahaba Heights church of Christ in Birmingham, Alabama

-During career counseling, I realized the classes I had enjoyed most in high school touched on topics I still find the most interesting: psychology, sociology, human behavior, brain science and counseling, and I knew much of what I was learning and would continue to learn in college would be useful in this kind of work.
+During career counseling, I realized the classes I had enjoyed most in high school touched on topics I still find the most interesting: psychology, sociology, human behavior, brain science, and counseling, and I knew much of what I was learning and would continue to learn in college would be useful in this kind of work.

 I also knew I wanted to make the biggest difference for good in the world I possibly could, and had taken to heart that if one soul was worth more than the entire world, then working toward changing the eternal destiny of souls would be the ultimate life well-lived.
-Plus I loved how in the course of helping individuals, that such an undertaking would be making the world a better place on every level , given the reality that the virtues of Christianity bring only peace and beauty to lives and cultures and prevent every social problem that I’d seen bring so much chaos throughout the 1960’s and 1970’s.
+Plus, I loved how in the course of helping individuals, that such an undertaking would be making the world a better place on every level, given the reality that the virtues of Christianity bring only peace and beauty to lives and cultures and prevent every social problem that I’d seen bring so much chaos throughout the 1960s and 1970s.
 Like every Christian life ever lived, in the end, it would be a little like the sweet story in “It’s a Wonderful Life” with its beautiful and immeasurable ripple effects adding quality to the lives open to our influence.

-I had anticipated my decision to be a preacher’s wife would likely mean a lifetime of financial instability and struggle, but the personal satisfaction and feeling I would experience from the realization that I was fulfilling my purpose for being created --- to help people --- this would be quite worth the financial strain.
+I had anticipated my decision to be a preacher’s wife would likely mean a lifetime of financial instability and struggle, but the personal satisfaction and feeling I would experience from the realization that I was fulfilling my purpose for being created — to help people — would be quite worth the financial strain.
 I was grateful for this perspective my mother had been instrumental in forming within me.
 Surviving on my dad’s humble paychecks as a gas station attendant and later a letter carrier, still, every time she was overwhelmed over her priceless, intangible blessings of life she would repeatedly exclaim with genuine enthusiasm “I’m the richest woman in the world!”
 She taught me to measure our standard of living, not by those around us who had more, but rather to compare what we had to everyone who had lived long before us, as well as our contemporaries in undeveloped countries.
-I never lost that deep gratitude just being born when and where I was.
-Even if I struggled financially on a preacher’s salary and even if I was forced to repeatedly relocate, I too would be “The richest woman in the world”.
+I never lost that deep gratitude at just being born when and where I was.
+Even if I struggled financially on a preacher’s salary and even if I was forced to repeatedly relocate, I, too, would be “The richest woman in the world”.

-In the end, we only relocated once, and it was voluntary.
-And rather than struggling financially for a lifetime, we only struggled somewhat for about 30 years--- which was good for us.
-There’s a kind of fulfillment that only comes by doing hard things, and a small part of me sometimes even enjoyed the challenge of stretching our dollars, for example, by making our secondhand décor and wardrobe look like a million bucks.
+In the end, we only relocated once, and that move was voluntary.
+And rather than struggling financially for a lifetime, we only struggled somewhat for about 30 years— which was good for us, for there’s a kind of fulfillment that only comes by doing hard things, and a small part of me sometimes even enjoyed the challenge of making my secondhand decor and wardrobe look like a million bucks.
+Every sacrifice had been worth participating in what I believe to be some of the most fulfilling work on the planet, and I hoped by sharing my story with Kashka, that she would know that she had much to look forward to in choosing to be the wife of a preacher.

 They, like many great congregations, enjoy an annual daily Bible reading program together.
-Theirs’s happens to consists of a brief Old Testament section, a Psalm or two, and one chapter of the New Testament.
-Five days each week, a deacon daily posts all the daily Bible readings, word for word, into an email for the members.
-On those same days, Gregory posts a video commentary on each New Testament reading to YouTube that is sent out in an email with the direct link to that day’s video.
+Theirs happens to consist of a brief Old Testament section, a Psalm or two, and one chapter of the New Testament.
+Five days each week, a deacon posts all the daily Bible readings, word for word, into an email for the members.
+On those same days, Gregory posts a video commentary to YouTube on each New Testament reading that is sent out in an email with the direct link to that day’s video.
+These shared spiritual feastings on the same bread of life together reminds me of the adage “Families that eat together, stay together” — an expression that often rings true, not just physically but, spiritually as well.
+Here’s to happily ever afters!

 Cahaba Heights church of Christ